elaforge/karya/doc/INSTALL.md

         cabal install --extra-include-dirs=$HOME/homebrew/include \
             --extra-lib-dirs=$HOME/homebrew/lib --only-dependencies

 - lilypond for the lilypond backend.
 This is optional.
+If you never try to compile a score via lilypond it will never notice you're missing this dependency.

 - The bravura font for music symbols:
 <https://github.com/steinbergmedia/bravura/tree/master/releases> (the main page
 is <http://www.smufl.org/fonts/>), and Noto for any other kind of symbol:
 <https://www.google.com/get/noto/>.
 I don't use fancy symbols very much, so
 they're not essential.
-You'll probably get some complaints at startup if they're missing, you can ignore that.
+You'll probably get some complaints at startup if they're missing, it's harmless to ignore them.
+You might see some boxes instead of symbols if you use one of the few calls or scales that use non-ASCII symbols.

     OS X: `cp *.otf ~/Library/Fonts` or use FontBook to install them.